osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex3-submit-osg.md

         connect project

     If you are given a choice and don't know which project to select, reach out to OSG staff.
-    The default project may be changed at a later time, or overriden in your submit files.
+    The default project will stay in effect until changed at a later time.

 1. Make a new directory for this exercise, `grid-ex3` and change into it
 1. Use `scp` or `rsync` from [Grid exercise 2](/materials/osg/ex2-login-scp) to copy over the executable and input